Skip to main content

 The Male Endocrine Axis

-In men, is strongly associated with the presence and severity of MASLD.
+In men, low testosterone is strongly associated with the presence and severity of MASLD.
 This relationship is bidirectional.
 Low testosterone can contribute to the accumulation of visceral fat and worsen insulin resistance, both of which drive fat deposition in the liver.

 Conversely, a compromised liver, burdened by fat and inflammation, can impair the body’s ability to produce and regulate testosterone effectively.
 The inflammatory signals originating from the liver can suppress the function of the hypothalamic-pituitary-gonadal (HPG) axis, the hormonal cascade that stimulates testosterone production.

-This creates a challenging cycle where low testosterone worsens liver health, and poor further suppresses testosterone.
+This creates a challenging cycle where low testosterone worsens liver health, and poor liver health further suppresses testosterone.
 The testosterone-to-estradiol (T/E2) ratio is a key indicator; a lower ratio, often seen in men with MASLD, points to an imbalance that favors inflammation and metabolic dysfunction.

 The Female Endocrine Axis